Overview

 Upon completion of the course, the students will:

-• Analyze their role in social issues at the individual, institutional, and societal levels
+- Analyze leaderships role and impact at the individual, institutional, and societal levels.

 Catalog description